go-make/make/README.md

 Makefile snippets (aka "makelets" :smile:) that I use for building golang projects.
 Everyone likes their own, I like these :bowtie:  Just wanted a public place to put them so I don't end up with scattered copies everywhere .. so this repo is kind of intended just for my benefit, but maybe you'll find a use too.
+If you'd like something else included, then fork away and send a PR if you like.

 For full batteries-included simplicity, use in a makefile as follows (make sure you replace the spaces with a tab).

-(See [gopkg.in/make.v1](https://gopkg.in/make.v1) for a list of versions)
+(See [gopkg.in/make.v2](https://gopkg.in/make.v2) for a list of versions)

 ````
--include $(GOPATH)/src/gopkg.in/make.v1/batteries.mk
+-include $(GOPATH)/src/gopkg.in/make.v2/batteries.mk
-$(GOPATH)/src/gopkg.in/make.v1/batteries.mk:
+$(GOPATH)/src/gopkg.in/make.v2/batteries.mk:
-	go get gopkg.in/make.v1
+	go get gopkg.in/make.v2
 ````

 Included in this repo is complete working [Makefile](example/Makefile), just